Ljuba80/RepData_PeerAssessment1/PA1_template.md

-# Reproducible Research: Peer Assessment 1
+# Programming assignment 1
-# knitr configuration
+ljuba80

 ## Loading and preprocessing the data